-Capitol Reef National Park is Utah’s quieter, smaller and lesser known of the epic ‘Mighty 5 road trip circuit‘.
+Capitol Reef National Park is Utah’s quieter, smaller and lesser known of the epic ‘Mighty 5 national parks road trip circuit‘.
 But that doesn’t mean it’s any less worth visiting than the other players in the game.
 This one day Capitol Reef National Park itinerary will help you plan your trip to perfection.

 Well, it’s the perfect choice for families and those looking for easier hikes, an extremely photogenic barn awaits budding photographers and you’ll feel like you have the whole place to yourself!

 We must admit that before we visited Utah, Capitol Reef was on and off our list of places to visit like a yo-yo.
 Should we make the extra effort driving?
 We had to complete the Mighty 5, right?!

 We are genuinely so glad we took on the extra driving, this park was a huge surprise to us.
 In some ways it offers more than Utah’s bigger names…

 Use this guide to help plan your one day itinerary to Capitol Reef National Park!

 This short video (just using GoPro!) will give you an idea of what you can expect on your one day Capitol Reef itinerary!